andreafabrizi/DNSProxy/README.md

 #### TODO and WIP:
 * get on DNSSEC
+* DOH-ready in C: implemented raw DNS request, base64 encoding of hostname
-* DOH-ready, implementing request/response headers in C and PHP
+* implementing request/response headers PHP, according to new content type "dns"
 * use Warning headers to signal something

 #### Version 2 - March 2018: